 Everyone wore bronze helmets and breastplates (the wealthier wore mail cuirass) and carried a semi-cylindrical shield.
 The hastati and principes carried two javelins or pila.
 Each pilum had a 4-foot (c.
 1,2 m) shaft with a 2-foot (c.
 60 cm) iron shank and tapered point.
 It had a throwing range of 100 feet.
 The pilum would remain in the legionary's arsenal of weapons for over five centuries.
 There were also the velites recruited from the poorest of propertied citizens who served as light infantry.
-They used a light javelin and carried a lighter round shield because a heavier one proved too cumbersome.
+They used a light javelin and carried a light shield (usually circular) because a heavier one proved too cumbersome.
 A few had helmets but most wore wolf skins over their caps so the officers could identify them in battle.

 Around the 3rd century BCE, after the wars with Carthage, the Roman army adopted the Spanish sword or gladius hispaniensis which replaced their thrusting weapon.
 The newly equipped Roman soldier also carried a pugio or dagger usually worn on the right hip with the gladius on the left.
-Defensively, they wore mail body armor or cuirass, a helmet (various styles existed), and carried a semi-cylindrical shield (4 ft. by 2 ½ ft.) or scutum made of plywood and covered with calfskin.
+Defensively, they wore mail body armor or cuirass with leather straps, a helmet (various styles existed), and carried a semi-cylindrical shield (4 ft. by 2 ½ ft.) or scutum made of plywood and covered with calfskin.
 Those too poor to afford a mail cuirass would wear a plate strapped across their chest.
 The cavalry carried a smaller, lighter shield.

 The Late Republican Army